 The introduction of Pay As You Throw (PAYT) or Pay By Weight (PBW) in the municipal sector has been a popular topic of conversation recently with the Local Authority Recycling Advisory Committee (LARAC) Chair and many senior industry figures now openly supporting its introduction.

 Their introduction however is not without its challenges.
 There is still a commonly held perception that PBW is simply a ‘stealth tax’ to enable authorities to charge residents more for their service a perception that the industry has failed to fully shake off.
-There are also concerns that PBW will increase fly tipping or burning rubbish to avoid charges as occurred in rural Ireland after PBW introduction.
+There are also concerns that PBW will increase fly-tipping or burning rubbish to avoid charges as occurred in rural Ireland after PBW's introduction.

 Historically systems required a lot of wiring and connections as each element was individually installed.
-This made fitting and calibration a time consuming and ultimately expensive business.
+This made fitting and calibration a time-consuming and ultimately expensive business.
 Modern systems have greatly improved interfaces with lifter controls cutting the number of sensors and signals required.
-This makes installation easier, reduces the component costs and minimizes the potential points of failure, improving reliability.
+This makes installation easier, reduces component costs, and minimizes the potential points of failure, improving reliability.

 This ability to offer a service whereby residents pay only for the waste they produce is not only fairer but would doubtless help incentivize a change in behavior leading to increased availability of secondary resources and a reduction in disposal costs.